muratk5n/thirdwave/en/README.md

 ---

-He fired from CNN yes, for being anti-semitic or something.. which can mean anything these days
+He was fired from CNN yes, for being anti-semitic or something.. which can mean anything these days

 ---